pauladmm/nginx_server/README.md

 `config.vm.network "private_network", ip: "192.168.56.10"`

+Add provision to update packages and install nginx.

 ### 3. Create and Configure Your Web Directory

 A directory for the website content was created: